DanRepik/api_foundry/readme.md

 ### Schema Object Services

-When schema objects are enhanced with database configuration API-Maker builds the following services.
+When schema objects are enhanced with database configuration API-Foundry builds the following services.

 | Operation | URI                     | Method | Description |